BUGS-NYU/schedge/README.md

 ## PSA: NYU has implemented reCAPTCHA on the current data source for Schedge.
-> It is unclear if Schedge will be able to provide up-to-date data past the beginning of Spring 2023.
+> The scraper for semesters after the Captcha was added is in progress, but will take time.
-> Please let me know if you have found a data source other than https://sis.nyu.edu/psc/csprod/EMPLOYEE/SA/c/NYU_SR.NYU_CLS_SRCH.GBL,
+> Please let BUGS know if you have found a data source other than https://sis.nyu.edu/psc/csprod/EMPLOYEE/SA/c/NYU_SR.NYU_CLS_SRCH.GBL,
-> and if so, I can try to rebuild the scraping code to accomodate it.
+> and if so, we we may be able to provide data sooner.

 # Schedge
 Schedge is an open source API to NYU's course catalog.
 Its goal is to help NYU students plan their semesters' courses easier and faster.

-NYU Albert is really annoying to use, and so is the rest of NYU's course catalog infrastructure.
-My goal with this API is to make it easier for students to plan out their schedules, and eventually to also do some of that for them.
+NYU Albert is really annoying to use.
+The goal with this API is to make it easier for students to plan their schedules, and eventually to also do some of that for them.

 **API DOCS:** https://nyu.a1liu.com/api/